AlexeyPechnikov/ParaView-plugins/README.md

-# N-Cube ParaView plugin for 3D/4D Geological Modeling and Visualization
+# N-Cube ParaView plugin for 3D/4D GIS Data Visualization

 ## About the project